Theme

 What appears notable

-Based on the repository, readers may notice the combination of protocol flexibility, modular extensions, and a more explicit network model for agent collaboration.
+Based on the repository, protocol flexibility, modular extensions, and a more explicit network model sit together in one agent-collaboration package.

 Before using